National Hurling League: Format

-During the course of a season (from January to March) each team plays the others once (a single round-robin system) for a total of 15 games in each group.
+During the course of a season (from February to March) each team plays the others once (a single round-robin system) for a total of 21 games.
 Teams receive two points for a win and one point for a draw.
 No points are awarded for a loss.
 Where two teams are level on points, the team that wins the head-to-head match is ranked ahead.
 If this game is a draw, points difference (total scored minus total conceded in all games) is used to rank the teams.
 Where three or more teams are level on points, points difference is used to rank them.